Japanese Gardens in Autumn

 • Okayama Castle, often called "Crow Castle" due to its striking black exterior, is next on our itinerary.
 It stands on the shores of the Asahi River across from Korakuen Garden.
 Initially built in the 16th century with gigantic stones in the retaining walls at its base, the castle was reconstructed in 1966 after being destroyed during World War II.
 Its unique facade contrasts with the typical white plaster of many Japanese castles, lending it a distinctive and imposing presence.
 The castle houses a history display within its six-story donjon—the most heavily fortified area where the occupants could shelter during a siege.
 From its upper floors, we’ll see panoramic views of the city and Korakuen Garden.

-• We check into the Okayama International Hotel for two nights.
+• We check into the ANA Crowne Plaza Okayama for two nights.
 Dinner this evening will be at a restaurant of your choice, either in the hotel or elsewhere in the city (not included).

-• This morning we travel to the Adachi Museum of Art, a renowned contemporary cultural gem.
+• Today’s transfers are longer than normal (2.5 hours) so maybe it’s worth popping a book in your bag to while-away the time today, before we reach today’s cultural gems.
+This morning we travel to the Adachi Museum of Art, a renowned contemporary Museum and garden.
 Established by local businessman and passionate art collector Zenko Adachi in 1970, the museum is famed for its exceptional collection of modern Japanese art.
 The museum's charm, however, is also deeply embedded in its breathtaking gardens, which are viewed from the museum building and not entered.
 Often cited as one of the most beautiful in Japan, the gardens cover 40 acres, designed in various styles, including a dry landscape garden, a white gravel and pine garden, and a moss garden.
 Every view from the museum building is meticulously curated, presenting the gardens as live paintings.
 This blend of art and nature encapsulates Zenko Adachi's philosophy, making our visit to the Adachi Museum an immersive aesthetic experience.

-• Lunch will be at a cafe of your choice (not included).
+• Lunch will be at a cafe (not included).

 • We return to our Okayama hotel for our last night.
 As usual, dinner this evening will be at a restaurant of your choice, either in the hotel or elsewhere in the city (not included).